lloesche/valheim-server-docker/README.md

 # QNAP NAS Help
 ## Creating container

-As a prerequisite you need to create a folder where you will keep yours saves, backups and configuration.
+As a prerequisite you need to create a folder where you will keep your saves, backups and configuration.

 Here is an example `docker-compose.yml` file that we will use in the next steps.
 ```yaml